-David comes from a family of artists: his father was a Tony Award-winning composer of Man of La Mancha, his mother, Abby Leigh, is an American painter whose work is in the collections of the Metropolitan Museum and the Whitney, among others, and his sister is a multiple award-winning playwright.
-He studied music composition at Yale University and holds master’s degrees in Voice and Opera (respectively) from Mannes College and Yale School of Music, from which he received the Harriet Gibbs Fox Prize.
-He has received awards from the Metropolitan Opera National Council Auditions, the McCammon Competition at Fort Worth Opera, and the New York Foundation for the Arts, and a 2017 top prize from the Wagner Society of New York.
+Mr. Leigh comes from a family of artists: his father Mitch Leigh was the Tony Award-winning composer of Man of La Mancha, his mother, Abby Leigh, is an American painter whose work is in the collections of the Metropolitan Museum and the Whitney, among others, and his sister Eve Leigh is a multiple award-winning playwright.
+He studied music composition at Yale University and holds master’s degrees in Voice and Opera respectively from Mannes College and the Yale School of Music, from which he received the Harriet Gibbs Fox Prize.
+He has received awards from the Metropolitan Opera National Council Auditions, the McCammon Competition at Fort Worth Opera, the New York Foundation for the Arts, and a 2017 top prize from the Wagner Society of New York.

 “American David Leigh sang Antinous’s nemesis, Turbo, with a bass of unusual agility, depth and darkness.”

 “The Commendatore was given a human dimension, and his flesh-and-blood presence in the finale gave the character, thunderously sung by bass David Leigh, an interesting father-like presence.”